nlyaple/RefridgerationController/README.md

 # RefridgerationController
 ESP32 based refrigeration controller for 12 volt systems like RV and Marine applications.
 The system controls the compressor on/off cycling based on freezer and refer temps.
 It also controls the spill-over fan for the refer.
-The controls are set using a smartphone, tablet or computer to coonect via WiFi in either AdHoc or Station mode.
+The controls are set using a smartphone, tablet or computer to connect via WiFi in either AdHoc or Station mode.

 ![IMG_0982](https://user-images.githubusercontent.com/46327777/170329885-1777a7ae-7942-4245-a74a-9a9bf6cd4f75.JPEG)